LeaVerou/lea.verou.me/2024/css-conditionals-now/index.md

 Numbers → Keywords
 : We can use [paused animations](#paused-animations) to select among a number of keywords based on a number (which we transform to a negative `animation-delay`).

+Space toggles → Numbers
+: Easy: `--number: calc(0 var(--toggle, + 1))`

 Numbers → Space toggles
-: Once again, [Roma Komarov has come up with a very cool trick](https://codepen.io/kizu/pen/zYQdamG): he uses an animation that interpolates a custom property from `initial` to the empty value, then uses the number to set the `animation-delay` accordingly to select among the values (basically [paused animations](#paused-animations) but used on an internal value).
+: Once again, [Roma Komarov has come up with a very cool trick](https://codepen.io/kizu/pen/zYQdamG): he conditionally applies an animation which interpolates two custom properties from `initial` to the empty value and vice versa — basically [variable animation names](#named-paused-animations) but used on an internal value.
-Unfortunately [two Firefox bugs]() prevent it from working.
+Unfortunately [a Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1763376) prevents it from working interoperably.
 He also tried [a variant for space toggles](https://codepen.io/kizu/pen/BaedVMP) but that has even worse compatibility, limited to Chrome only.
-I [modified his idea a bit](https://codepen.io/leaverou/pen/eYaMdMN?editors=1100), and it looks like my attempt works on Firefox as well. 🎉
+I [modified his idea a bit](https://codepen.io/leaverou/pen/eYaMdMN?editors=1100) to use [paused animations](#paused-animations) instead, and it looks like my attempt works on Firefox as well. 🎉

-Space toggles → Numbers
-: Easy: `--number: calc(0 var(--toggle, + 1))`

 ## So, which one is better?